Formerly the Beaufort Arsenal. Now serves as the Beaufort Visitors Center Photo: CTSB Volunteer

 The evidence of those military operations can be seen all across the town at places like the Beaufort National Cemetary, The Grand Army Hall, and the many other Reconstruction Era sites located here.

-The military still thrives today in Beaufort through MCAS Beaufort, MCRD Parris Island, and the Naval Hospital Beaufort.
+The military community still thrives today in Beaufort through MCAS Beaufort, MCRD Parris Island, and the Naval Hospital Beaufort.

 Marine Corps Air Station Beaufort